 - Studied business at Harvard Business School (non-degreed program for IBM Certified Client Executives)

 - Bachelor of Science in Mathematics and Computer Science

-- On-going education in the Personal Finance area
+- On-going education in Personal Finance and Retirement Income Planning

 The Backstory: A History of Serving Clients